Alonso-del-Arte/chess/doc/Variants.md

 Just in case it needs to be said: captures by pawns count as pawn moves.
 But most likely pawns will only capture other pawns while the stricture applies.

-With the move restriction turned off, castling is allowed subject to the same rules as in regular chess.
+With the move restriction lifted, castling is allowed subject to the same rules as in regular chess.
 And remember: in regular chess you can castle even if the castling rook is under threat, as long as the king is not under threat and does not move through a threatened square.

 If castling occurs in this variant, it's likelier to be kingside, since queenside castling is likely to be inhibited by the opponent's queen.
 But